-Hannah’s older brother, Dylan, was diagnosed with epilepsy when he was two years old.
-Watching him struggle with his disease shaped her life experience greatly.
+Hannah’s older brother, Dylan, was diagnosed with epilepsy before she was born.
+Watching him struggle with his disease since her first memory shaped her life experience greatly.
 His passion for living life to the fullest and helping others humbled Hannah to her core.
-He did not allow epilepsy to define him, and he was her best friend.
-Dylan passed away in August 2017 from SUDEP.
-She feels very passionately about finding a cure for epilepsy to prevent anyone else from experiencing the loss her family has.
+Dylan did not allow epilepsy to define him and lived a life that inspired us.
+He passed away in August of 2017 from Sudden Unexpected Death in Epilepsy (SUDEP).
+Hannah feels passionate about finding a cure for epilepsy to prevent anyone else from experiencing her family’s loss.

 As a board member of the Isaiah Stone Foundation (ISF) since 2017, Hannah enjoys ISF’s focus on aiding local families with children with epilepsy and funding epilepsy research.
 She is also the youngest board member for CURE Epilepsy, the largest private funder of research for a cure for epilepsy.
 Lastly, she sits on Partners Against Mortality in Epilepsy’s (PAME) governance committee and aids in putting on PAME’s yearly research conference.
 Hannah was recently awarded the NextGen 30 under 30 award and the Oklahoma Spirit Award for her work in epilepsy.
 She has a love for service, but epilepsy has a special place in her heart, and she plans on being involved in the fight against epilepsy for the rest of her life.

 Hannah, on behalf of the Whitten-Newman Foundation and in partnership with Gardiner Lapham at BAND Foundation, is creating the first documentary to cover the epilepsy epidemic in Africa and working on a sister stigma campaign in Kenya and in the U.S. to combat the painful and challenging stigma associated with epilepsy globally.
 They are presenting the film at 2023’s Epilepsy Congress in Dublin, Ireland.